pwnsauce8/kiv-ds/ds-1/README.md

 ### Algorithm Details

-* Each node N is traversing through all nodes
+* Each node N is traversing through all other nodes
-* If any of nodes will have larger IP number, the Coordinator found
+* The Coordinator does have largest IP number
 * Coorinator sends `set-coordinator` message for all nodes

 ## Requirements